hoyungcher/lewagon-portfolio/DEV-reader-app/readme.md

 ## Specs

-This app is coded with Ruby 2.6.5 and can be opened in Terminal through the file 'app.rb'.
+This app is coded using Ruby 2.6.5 and can be opened in Terminal through the file 'app.rb'.
+Nokogiri gem required.

 All posts are saved onto the CSV file 'posts.csv'.
 There are already a few existing entries in the CSV file.